Drunkendarknut/tinyfsm/README.md

 ChangeState(State.State2);
 ```

-The state machine will call different Update and FixedUpdate methods based on the
+The state machine will call different Update, FixedUpdate and LateUpdate methods based on the
 current state, as well as Enter and Exit methods when changing the state.

 ```csharp